systemb4/dsp/PROGRESS.md

 5 January 2022: Transfer function fixed, it was only a problem of giving place
     in memory instead of actual value in the head parameter.
 Cleaned up everything and work on search will begin.

+10 January 2022: BIG CHANGES, created new struct that takes two linked lists and
+    a link to it's own node type.
+This will take in a name/definition style language ending with semicolons.
+File types end in .dsp Functions added like createNode (src/dsp.h) and printNode (src/dsp.h) and others added.
+Goal right now is to create own data processing language syntax.